Why Tesla Paint Fails in Canadian Winters (And How to Stop It)

 Teslas are designed for range.
 They have low, flat noses without traditional grilles.
 This means 100% of the front surface area is painted.

 On a gas car, the plastic grille eats the rock chips.
-On a Tesla, your paint takes the beating.
+On a Tesla, your paint takes the beating — which is why our Tesla packages designed for Calgary roads default to full-front coverage.

 Critical Impact Zones on Calgary Roads